 You can check out the first publication of this story in The Expanding Universe anthology, Volume 8.

 Come 2023, this story will be made available separately.

 Prefer Sci-Fi Fantasy with more aliens and romance?
 Check out the Infinite Spark Series here.

 Hoping for Steamy Scifi?
 Check out the Hunted Relics series.

 Like shorter sci-fi stories about cyberpunk dystopias?
-The Dead Cell Series will be going live on Amazon’s Vella program soon.
+The Dead Cell Series will go live on Amazon’s Vella program soon.
 Make sure you’re signed up for Science Fiction and Fantasy Fleet to find out the moment the stories are live and to get other early copies of books before they publish!